xuxoramos/eda_dsp/README.md

-The R markdown can be run with a [rocker image](https://www.rocker-project.org), y unos xG de memoria) built with the Dockerfile in this repo:
+The R markdown can be run with a [rocker image](https://www.rocker-project.org) built with the Dockerfile in this repo.

 In a terminal run